A Helpful Pre-Marital Counseling Questionnaire Covering Financial Topics

 Where Do You See Yourself In Five Years?

-Anyone interviewing for a new job has heard this question, yet when most think in terms of marriage, there is the assumption that both parties are on the same page and the same path.
-A great deal can happen to individuals both personally and professionally in five years.
-It is important to discuss both professional as well as personal goals before getting married.
-One of the most common reasons given for divorce is: We just wanted different things.
+Anyone interviewing for a new job has likely heard this question, but when most think in terms of marriage, there is often an assumption that both parties are on the same page and the same path.
+A great deal can happen to individuals, both personally and professionally, in five years.
+It can be important to discuss both professional and personal goals before getting married and talk about where each partner sees the future going.
+This is often a crucial part of premarital counseling.

 How Conservative Are You When It Comes To Spending?